The-Grand-Combination/The-Grand-Campaign-EU5/README.md

 *   **Granular Borders:** Restoration of historical borders and granularity previously impossible in past titles due to province limits.
 *   **Accurate Demographics:** A population model based on historical 1836 census data, with a wealth of cultures, languages, and religions.
 *   **Industrial-Era Resources:** A complete overhaul of the goods tree to include rubber, oil, electricity, and other goods that fueled this period.
+*   **Industrial-Era Resources:** A complete overhaul of the goods tree to include rubber, oil, electricity, and other goods that fueled this period.

 <img width="1288" height="543" alt="WIP2" src="https://github.com/user-attachments/assets/81a998a6-17f2-4ffa-8df3-ae9d35a9561f" />